Do You Really Mean That? Content Driven Audio-Visual Deepfake Dataset and Multimodal Method for Temporal Forgery Localization: Proposed Dataset

-\textbf{Video Generation.} Once the fake audio is generated, we used it as an input for generating the corresponding fake video frames.
-We used Wav2Lip facial reenactment~\cite{prajwal_lip_2020} for this task as it has been shown to have better output quality than previous methods~\cite{jamaludin_you_2019, k_r_towards_2019}, and has better generalization and robustness to unseen scenarios.
+\textbf{Video Generation.} The generated fake audio is used as an input for generating the corresponding fake video frames.
+Wav2Lip~\cite{prajwal_lip_2020} facial reenactment is used for this task as it has been shown to have better output quality than previous methods~\cite{jamaludin_you_2019, k_r_towards_2019}, and has better generalization and robustness to unseen scenarios.
 It is worth noting that newer methods that achieve better video synthesis quality are not suitable for our task.
-For example, AD-NeRF~\cite{guo_ad-nerf_2021} is not designed for zero-shot generation of unseen identities and ATVGNet~\cite{chen_hierarchical_2019} reenacts the face based on a reference static image, which causes pose inconsistencies on the boundary between fake and real segments.
-Wav2Lip takes a reference video and target audio as input, and generates an output video in which the person in the reference video is speaking the target audio content with synced lips.
-We used pre-trained Wav2Lip model and up-scaled the generated fake video segment to a resolution of $224\times 224$.
-Finally, the generated fake audio and video segments were synchronised and used to replace the original audio and video segments corresponding to the original tokens.
+For example, AD-NeRF~\cite{guo_ad-nerf_2021} is not designed for zero-shot generation of unseen identities, and ATVGNet~\cite{chen_hierarchical_2019} reenacts the face based on a static reference image, which causes pose inconsistencies on the boundary between fake and real segments.
+Wav2Lip takes a reference video and target audio as input, generating an output video in which the person in the reference video speaks the target audio content with synced lips.
+The pre-trained Wav2Lip model is used and the generated fake video segments are up-scaled to a resolution of $224\times 224$.
+In the final step, the generated fake audio and video segments are synchronized and used to replace the original audio and video segments.

-Based on the generation of fake audio and video, we have three variations in the final dataset (similar to \cite{khalid_evaluation_2021}):\\ \textbf{1.
-Fake Audio} and \textbf{Fake Video.} Both the audio and corresponding video are generated for replacement tokens.

-\textbf{2.
-Fake Audio} and \textbf{Real Video.} Only the audio is generated for replacement tokens and the corresponding real video is length-normalized.